The main goals of this ESL lesson plan are to:

 Video: Look, See, and Watch

-The students watch a video explaining the differences between the verbs.
-Afterwards, they review the rules and practice using them in Present, Past, and Future Simple.
+The students watch a video explaining the differences between these verbs.
+Afterward, they review the rules and practice using them in Present, Past, and Future Simple.
 They also practice making collocations by combining these verbs with different nouns, adjectives, and phrases.
-The students learn different phrases containing verbs such as “look on the bright side of life,” “watch one’s step,” “watch one’s back,” etc.
+The students learn different phrases containing look, see, and watch such as “look on the bright side of life,” “watch one’s step,” “watch one’s back,” etc.

 The lesson ends with a review.